 After 20 weeks, the researchers analyzed clinical outcomes, and various patient questionnaires.
 The results show that the group following the vegan diet had better improvements in pain scores than the control group, and lost weight.
 Because there was no intention in the study to investigate cause and effect, we do not know if improvements are due to nutritional aspects of a vegan diet, or due to weight loss.
 We do know that diet can be effective in reducing diabetic pain.
 This diabetic neuropathy diet research has laid the foundation for further research into more specific diet improvements to ease diabetic pain.

-If you have any thoughts on diabetic neuropathy diet, please share them in the Eating For Health forum.
-If you have any problems accessing the forum, please use the Help button, or the feedback form below.
+If you have any thoughts on diabetic neuropathy diet, please share them in the feedback form below.

 In the help desk, Shankar thanked me for the information here.
 But he wanted more…

 I’ve had diabetic neuropathy for 5 years but I always thought diet was for my sugar.
 Didn’t realize it could help with pain.
 Your page got me thinking but I’m not sure where to start.
 I can see you got 3 meals there but can’t I have meat at all?

 The first thing I told Shankar to do was talk to his doctor about this.
 Then I said I’d look into it.
 So I haven’t heard back from him yet.
 But I’ll make a few notes here about what I found.
 Then I’ll keep looking and maybe do a new article or two.
 In the meantime, I’ve added recipes for the 3 meals mentioned in this study (oatmeal with raisins, pasta with marinara sauce, vegetable stir-fry with rice and lentil stew).

 When I looked closer at this study I saw that it referenced an earlier investigation.
 Now that is also concerned with vegan diet.
 So I started to look further.
 Especially to see what has been studied since this 2015 report.